A message from Jeffrey D. Besong Sr.

 The Point Park University Department of Public Safety, under the administration of the assistant vice president of public safety/chief of police, is responsible for safety and security on campus.
 I am certified under the Municipal Police Officers' Training Academy (ACT 120), which is certified by the Pennsylvania Municipal Police Officers Education and Training Commission as a sworn police officer for Point Park University.
-We are a community-oriented Department of Public Safety, which is in full operation 24 hours a day, 7 days a week employing sworn police police officers and non-sworn public safety officers.
+We are a community-oriented Department of Public Safety, which is in full operation 24 hours a day, 7 days a week employing sworn police police officers and non-sworn public safety officers as dispatchers who are APCO certified.
 The department has received accreditation from the Pennsylvania Chiefs of Police Association.

 Point Park University police officers enforce state, local and federal rules, regulations, ordinances and laws, including those pertaining to alcohol and drug violations on campus.
 The department also enforces University regulations and conducts routine patrols throughout campus.
 Every effort is made to enforce these regulations in an equitable and professional manner.
 Public Safety maintains a close, professional relationship with local, county and state agencies.